 Basic Requirements for a Guinea Pig Living Space

-The draft is very dangerous even for us humans, let alone guinea pig.
+The draft is very dangerous even for us humans, let alone guinea pigs.
 It can lead to numerous conditions such as flu, muscle cramps, and even increased temperature.
-The draft is very similar to wind and it happens as the air circulates at the high speed.
+The draft is very similar to wind, and it happens as the air circulates at high speed.
 If your guinea pig is exposed to the draft, it will almost surely get the flu or other serious illness.
 Before you put your guinea pig cage at the spot you want, be sure to free the house of any drafts.

 Natural Light During the Day

-In some countries, the air is naturally very humid and if it’s very hot outside, it can be very hard to breathe.
-Guinea pigs love dry conditions and they prefer spaces where the air is not so humid.
+In some countries, the air is naturally very humid, and if it’s very hot outside, it can be very hard to breathe.
+Guinea pigs love dry conditions, and they prefer spaces where the air is not so humid.
 Since you can’t directly influence the air around you, you can move your guinea pig’s cage to another space where the air is less humid.
 For example, laundry and bathroom isn’t that kind of space.
 We use our bathrooms for showering with hot water, which is quite the opposite of what guinea pigs need.